quarter-pounder/pi-at-home-bootstrap/bootstrap/README.md

 # Bootstrap

-> This Bootstrap initializes a clean Ubuntu host into a Docker-ready Raspberry Pi environment.
+> Initializes a clean Ubuntu host into a Docker-ready Raspberry Pi environment.
-Tested on: Ubuntu 22.04 LTS / 24.04 LTS (ARM64, Raspberry Pi 5)
+Tested on Ubuntu 22.04 LTS / 24.04 LTS (ARM64, Raspberry Pi 5 8GB).

 ## Overview

-Bootstrap prepares a clean Ubuntu system for the pi-forge infrastructure.
-It installs core dependencies, Docker, optimizes Docker for Raspberry Pi, and verifies the installation.
+Bootstrap prepares an Ubuntu installation for the pi-forge stack.
+It installs core packages, sets up Docker, tunes Docker for Raspberry Pi performance, and validates the full environment.

-All scripts are designed to be idempotent.
+All scripts are idempotent except the 00-* migration helpers.
-Re-running them on an existing setup will not cause data loss or corruption.
+Re-running normal bootstrap steps will not overwrite user data or damage an existing setup.

 ## Scripts